mattephi/theormech.hw/HW2/README.md

 ## Mechanics <a id='1.s.2'></a>

 ### **Velocities and Accelerations** <a id='1.s.2.1'></a>
-Since $A$ was initially described parametrically of $\phi(t)$, we know time dependant laws of all points.
+Since $A$ was initially described parametrically of $\phi(t)$, we know time dependent laws of all points.
 Therefore velocity and acceleration can be easilly found be simple differentiation and expression through the known quantities.

 ### **Angular Velocities** <a id='1.s.2.2'></a>

 Finding angular components is a bit more tricky.
 We can refer to the following formula:

 $$\vec{V}_A = \vec{V}_B + \vec{V}_{AB} = \vec{V}_B + \vec{\omega}_{AB}\times\vec{r}_{AB}$$

 In our particular case we can simplify expression to the following:

 $$\frac{\|\vec{V}_A - \vec{V}_B\|}{r_{AB}} = \omega_{AB}$$

 We can express evolution ofangular velocity over time for any pair of points with this formula.
 Calculating according to the formula all the links at $t = 0$ yields the following result: